-If you’re using standard, unencrypted SMS texting, such as that offered by your wireless carrier, you’re leaving yourself open to monitoring by your carrier and your government, as well as hackers and criminals.
+If you’re using standard, unencrypted SMS texting, such as what your wireless carrier offers, you’re leaving yourself open to monitoring by your carrier and your government, as well as hackers and criminals.

 Not all encrypted messaging apps are created equal.
 In this article, I’ll explain how encrypted messaging works, which devices this type of messaging is available on, and which apps provide the best encrypted messaging protection and experience.

 What Is Encrypted Messaging, and How Does It Work?